surface-dot-dev/postgres/ui/README.md

 ## Hooks

-The following React hooks serve as wrapper functions that abstract away the complexity of using Postgres Tools directly, providing a more React-friendly interface.
+The following Hooks serve as wrapper functions that abstract away the complexity of using Postgres Tools directly, providing a more React-friendly interface.
 They make it easier to integrate Postgres operations into React components by handling state management, data fetching, and lifecycle events in a way that follows React conventions and best practices.

 ### useSelect